 Let’s be honest, seventh grade is a unique year in a child’s (and a teacher’s) life.
 It takes a special kind of patience to teach middle school, and particularly seventh grade.
-So, look no further than these 50 tips, tricks and ideas from the WeAreTeachers Helpline and around the Web, just for seventh grade.
+So, look no further than these 50 tricks, ideas, and tips for teaching seventh graders from our community of teachers on the WeAreTeachers Helpline and around the w

 1. Connect the Middle School Years

 Seventh graders don’t understand how each year builds on the one before, so you’ll have to make it explicit for them.
 Use the upcoming year’s syllabi to set goals for summer work.
-For example, reading four short stories that take place during the Civil War to prepare them for studying the Civil War in 8th grade or, read five science articles to prepare them to work with current events in science class.
-From Lessons from the Middle
+For example, reading four short stories that take place during the Civil War to prepare them for studying the Civil War in eigth grade or, read five science articles to prepare them to work with current events in science class.
+Get more ideas for teaching 7th grade from Lessons from the Middle.

 2. Start the Year with Ice Breakers and Review